5 things to know about Evergrande, the Chinese business empire on the brink - KESQ

 How are investors reacting?

-But shareholders have been wary for months: The stock has shed 80% of its value this year.
+But shareholders have been wary for months: The stock has shed more than 80% of its value this year.

-Last week, Fitch and Moody’s Investors Services both downgraded Evergrande’s credit ratings, citing its liquidity issues.
-“We view a default of some kind as probable,” Fitch wrote in a note Tuesday.
+Earlier this month, Fitch and Moody’s Investors Services both downgraded Evergrande’s credit ratings, citing its liquidity issues.
+“We view a default of some kind as probable,” Fitch wrote in a recent note.

-The situation could spook investors in China more broadly, at a time when they’re already reeling from Beijing’s crackdown on private sector companies, particularly in the tech sector.
+The situation also appears to be spooking investors in China more broadly, at a time when they’re already reeling from Beijing’s crackdown on private sector companies, particularly in the tech sector.
+The Hang Seng Index on Monday dropped 3.3%, suffering its worst decline in nearly two months, as Chinese banks, insurers and other real estate companies were slammed.

 Wall Street appears to be more sanguine about the risks of contagion overseas.

-“I don’t think the Evergrande meltdown, and the financial problems of Chinese property companies more broadly, will reverberate back on the US economy or markets,” Mark Zandi, chief economist at Moody’s Analytics, told CNN Business.
+“I don’t think the Evergrande meltdown, and the financial problems of Chinese property companies more broadly, will reverberate back on the US economy or markets,” Mark Zandi, chief economist at Moody’s Analytics, told CNN Business last week.

 What could happen next?